masm11/contextplayer/README_en.md

 ## Installation

-I don't use Google Play now, so install this app with Android Studio.
+I don't use Google Play now, so build and install this app with Android Studio by yourself.

 It uses these permissions:

 - android.permission.READ_EXTERNAL_STORAGE

-  to access external storage.
+  to access internal and secondary storages.

 - android.permission.BLUETOOTH